hyperledger/fabric-test/regression/daily/README.md

 We love contributors!
 Anyone may add a new test to an existing test driver script, or even create a new tool and new test driver script.
 The steps for both scenarios are provided further below as **Alternative 1** and **Alternative 2**.
 First, a few things to note:

-- Before linking a test case into the CI automation tests, please merge your (tool and) testcase into gerrit, and create a Jira task, as follows:
+- Before linking a test case into the CI automation tests, please merge your (tool and) testcase into github, and create a Jira task, as follows:

-  1. First merge your tool and tests to gerrit in appropriate folders under */path/to/fabric-test/*.
+  1. First merge your tool and tests to github in appropriate folders under */path/to/fabric-test/*.
   1. Of course, all tests must pass before being submitted.
 We do not want to see any false positives for test case failures.
   1. To integrate your new tests into the CI automation test suite, create a new Jira task FAB-nnnn for each testcase, and use 'relates-to' to link it to epic FAB-3770.
-  1. You will this new Jira task to submit a changeset to gerrit, to invoke your testcase from a driver script similar to */path/to/fabric-test/regression/daily/Example.py*.
-In the comments of the gerrit merge request submission, include the
+  1. You will this new Jira task to submit a changeset to github, to invoke your testcase from a driver script similar to */path/to/fabric-test/regression/daily/Example.py*.
+In the comments of the github merge request submission, include the
       - Jira task FAB-nnnn
       - the testcase title and objective
       - copy and fill in the template from Jira epic FAB-3770